-Although many people are drawn to Morocco by visions of treasure-filled souks and starlit nights in the Sahara Desert, the country also has its fair share of gorgeous Beaches in Morocco.
-There are two coastlines to choose from: the laid-back Mediterranean, with its safe swimming beaches and warm water temps, or the untamed beauty and rich culture of the windswept Atlantic coast.
+Although many people are drawn to Morocco by visions of treasure-filled souks and starlit nights in the Sahara Desert.
+The country also has its fair share of gorgeous Beaches in Morocco.
+There are two coastlines to choose from: the laid-back Mediterranean.
+With its safe swimming beaches and warm water temps, or the untamed beauty and rich culture of the windswept Atlantic coast.
 In this post, we’ll look at ten of the top Moroccan beach vacation possibilities.
 It’s up to you if you wish to stay an extra week (or three) to see the country’s heartland attractions.

 Tagharte Beach in Essaouira

-Tagharte Beach, located on Morocco’s central Atlantic coast, is the principal beach of popular tourist destination Essaouira.
-It has been awarded the Blue Flag for cleanliness and water quality, and it has 6 miles (10 kilometers) of lovely golden sand.
-Even during peak season, there is enough space for everyone.
-The water is quite cold, and there are better swimming Beaches in Morocco on this list, but Tagharte has few rivals for high-octane activities.
-Essaouira is well-known for its strong winds, which provide ideal year-round conditions for windsurfing, surfing, and kitesurfing.
-Sign up for a lesson rent a board at one of the local surf shops, or join the locals for a game of beach football instead.
+Tagharte Beach, located on Morocco’s central Atlantic coast.
+Is the principal beach of popular tourist destination Essaouira.
+It has been awarded the Blue Flag for cleanliness and water quality.
+And it has 6 miles (10 kilometers) of lovely golden sand.
+Even during peak season.
+There is enough space for everyone.
+The water is quite cold, and there are better swimming Beaches in Morocco on this list.
+But Tagharte has few rivals for high-octane activities.
+Essaouira is well-known for its strong winds.
+Which provide ideal year-round conditions for windsurfing, surfing, and kitesurfing.
+Sign up for a lesson rent a board at one of the local surf shops.
+Or join the locals for a game of beach football instead.
 Horseback and camel rides are also available.

 Sidi Kaouki Beach, Sidi Kaouki

 Sidi Kaouki is a tranquil beach town located 15 miles (25 kilometers) south of Essaouira.
-Its beach is a quieter, wilder alternative to Tagharte, and with the same strong Atlantic winds, it’s a perfect alternative when the waves at the larger beach become too crowded.
+Its beach is a quieter, wilder alternative to Tagharte, and with the same strong Atlantic winds.
+It’s a perfect alternative when the waves at the larger beach become too crowded.
 Expect picturesque dunes, long stretches of sand, and basic amenities such as sun loungers and surfboards for rent.
 The usual horse and camel touts can also be found here.
-Take a walk to the north of the beach to find interesting rock pools at low tide, or head south to a small river where wild flamingos are frequently spotted in winter.
+Take a walk to the north of the beach to find interesting rock pools at low tide.
+Or head south to a small river where wild flamingos are frequently spotted in winter.
 If you decide to stay longer, Sidi Kaouki is known for its high-quality backpacker accommodations and authentic local cafés.

 Sadia Beach

 Sadia is a resort town in northern Morocco, near the Algerian border.
-It’s off the beaten path for international visitors, but savvy Moroccans flock here in summer to enjoy Blue Flag-awarded Sadia Beach.
+It’s off the beaten path for international visitors.
+But savvy Moroccans flock here in summer to enjoy Blue Flag-awarded Sadia Beach.
 It has one of the country’s longest Beaches in Morocco at 8.5 miles (14 kilometers), and its Mediterranean setting means the water is always warm and the climate is pleasant even in summer.
 Work on your tan, go for a swim or bring a picnic to enjoy among the mimosa and eucalyptus groves.
 Moulouya National Park lies to the west of the beach, while Sadia itself has a marina, an 18-hole golf course, and a selection of 5-star resorts.

 Legzira Beach, Sidi Ifni